 Rating: 9.5/10

 They look sleek and sharp—like a blend between ballerina sneakers and performance wear.
-The low profile and slip-on style remind me of classic adidas ballet flats.
+The low profile and slip-on style remind me of classic Adidas ballet flats.
 People often ask where I got them.
-They’re subtle, but eye-catching.
+They’re subtle but eye-catching, fitting into both sneaker culture and martial arts gear.

 Performance